 Even identifying the proper defendant or defendants in a negligence case can be challenging.
 Fault could be assigned to several parties, including the truck driver, trucking company, manufacturer of defective parts, distributor of defective tires or the entities responsible for properly servicing the vehicle, among others.

-What Do I Do After My Car Accident?
+What Do I Do After My New York Car Accident?

 If you have been in a motor vehicle accident in New York, Binghamton automobile accident attorney Scott C. Gottlieb suggests taking the following steps: